mnickrogers/NRCPP/README.md

 * get_word_count_from_string_matching_array - returns the number of times strings in an array appear as substrings of another string

 ##NR Scanner
 This class is inspired by Apple's Foundation NSScanner.
-An example:
 #####Extracting parts of a string until a match:

     std::string testString("This string is a string and this is more data in-between a string");